bodrovis/lokalise_rails/README.md

 You have to provide `api_token` and `project_id` to proceed. `project_id` can be found in your Lokalise project settings.

-[Other options can be customized as well (see below)](https://github.com/bodrovis/lokalise_rails#import-settings) but they have sensible defaults.
+Other options can be customized as well but they have sensible defaults.
+To learn about all the available options please check [lokalise_manager docs](https://github.com/bodrovis/lokalise_manager#configuration).
+The generated config file also contains some examples to help you get started.

 ## Importing translations from Lokalise